odhran-kainos/blog/post/15 - Benchmarking Scala Collections.md

 - `mutable.Buffer` has about half the memory overhead of a `List`

-If one of these factors matters to you, then you have a clear choice between `List` and `mutable.Buffer`.
-If none of them matter, you could probably use either of them and not notice any difference, so don't bother thinking too hard and just pick one arbitrarily.
+For accumulating elements one at a time, `List`s are faster, and end up having more memory overhead.
+But if one of these other factors matters to you, that factor may end up deciding on your behalf whether to use a `List` or a `mutable.Buffer`.

 ### Vectors are... ok